4 Ways to Track Student Progress Online

 In an online setting we don’t have the typical classroom management to think about, so use the extra time to really look at the data of your students’ work and engagement.

-Working one on one with students is one of the very best things about an online learning environment.
+Working one-on-one with students is one of the very best things about an online learning environment.

 Take this time to get to know students, because ultimately that's what all of this is about.
 Taking care of students.

-How FLVS can help
+How FlexPoint can help